SahandMoslemi/-Rule-Based-Title-Retrieval/README.md

 python preprocessing.py
 ```

+### File Generation for RRL
+Run `embeddings_mean.ipynb` after embeddings are created.
+This code will generate .info and .data files.

 ### Embedding Regression and Evaluation
 Run `main.py` to train the embedding regression model and evaluate relevance:
 ```bash